 New Mexico Legalizes Recreational Cannabis

-On April 12, 2021, Governor Grisham of New Mexico signed the Cannabis Regulation Act (the Act), legalizing the possession of up to two ounces of cannabis, 16 grams of cannabis concentrates, and 800 mg of infused cannabis edibles for individuals age 21 and older.
+On April 12, 2021, Governor Grisham of New Mexico signed the Cannabis Regulation Act (the Act), legalizing the possession of up to two ounces of cannabis, 16 grams of cannabis concentrates, and 800 mg of infused cannabis edibles for individuals aged 21 and older.

 Under the Act, individuals are permitted to grow up to six mature cannabis plants in their homes.
 A single household is limited to 12 total plants that must be out of public sight and secured from children.
-Legal sales are expected to begin by April 1, 2022 but could potentially begin earlier.
+Legal sales are expected to begin by April 1, 2022, but could potentially begin earlier.
 The state must provide final license rules by January 1, 2022.
 The Superintendent of the Regulation and Licensing Department, Linda Trujillo, has stated that adults can begin growing cannabis at home and possess up to two ounces of cannabis outside their homes as of June 29th, 2021.

 Employer Protections